 Utah Valley University has commissioned Mel to write a new Theatre for Young Audiences play for their 2018-19 season.

-Mel is one of 12 Utah-based playwrights whose short plays comprise the evening (In)divisible, premiering June 8-18 at Plan-B Theatre.
-Tickets are free; don't miss it.
+Mel was one of 12 Utah-based playwrights whose short plays comprise the evening (In)divisible, premiering June 8-18 at Plan-B Theatre.

 Mel scripted a commercial for a new campaign aimed at helping people better understand the Better Business Bureau and its mission.
 The final product looks pretty great: